randgua/ai-sidebar/README.md

     -   **Delete & Open**: Remove URLs from the list or open any URL in a new tab.
 -   **Optimized Refresh**: A floating refresh button reloads all active websites in the side panel without affecting the main browser window.
 -   **Embed Compatibility**: Automatically modifies HTTP response headers to allow most websites (e.g., `gemini.google.com`, `chatgpt.com`) to be embedded in iframes.
--   **Persistent Memory**: Remembers your complete list of URLs, their selection state, and their custom order.
+-   **Synced Storage**: Remembers your complete list of URLs, their selection state, and their custom order across all your Chrome browsers where you are logged in.
 -   **Intelligent Selection Handling**: If the only selected URL is deleted, the extension automatically selects the first URL in the list to prevent an empty panel.
 -   **Default URL Set**: Comes pre-loaded with a list of popular AI websites on first installation.
 If you delete all URLs, this default list will be restored on the next load.
 -   **Local File Support**: View local documents like PDFs and HTML files by adding their file paths (e.g., `file:///...`).
 This requires granting the extension permission to access file URLs.